-Breakfast at the hotel is included.
+Please check with the organizers whether breakfast is included at your accommodation.
 You will need to provide for your own lunch and supper.
 We do provide all participants with a campus card with an amount of € 15, which can be used at the university’s student dining halls.
 There are also a lot of local eateries nearby the conference venue where you can get an inexpensive lunch.
 For Sunday and Wednesday evening we will make reservations for a joint dinner at a local restaurant.

 4. Is there internet access at the hotel?

-The hotel provides free wireless internet access.
-There are also computers with internet access at the conference venue.
+Please check with the organization team about the internet access at your accommodation.
+There are computers with internet access at the conference venue.

 5. What are the times for check-in/check-out?

 We recommend that you plan your arrival for Sunday, preferably in the afternoon or evening before 7 p.m.
 If you only have a short trip to Heidelberg or want to travel overnight you may also plan your arrival for Monday before 9.00 a.m.
 The official check-in time of the hotel is 2 p.m., but if the room is free you may be able to check in at an earlier time.

 When planning your departure please keep in mind that you have to check out at the latest by noon on Saturday.

 Please let us know your time of arrival in Heidelberg at least three weeks prior to the conference.